fraFerrari99/django-production-setup/README.md

   With this setting, we are saying to Django which host/domain names the project can serve, it is used to prevent HTTP Host header attacks; you can find more on [Django documentation](https://docs.djangoproject.com/en/4.2/ref/settings/).

-  If you already have a fixed IP address in production, you can pass directly in `ALLOWED_HOSTS` the hostname of your website; if not you can pass `localhost`, `127.0.0.1` or a hostname you want to give to your website (like my `your-website.com`).
-To use this thing of a hostname, you need to follow this step:
+  When deploying, you can directly input your website's hostname if you have a fixed IP address.
+Otherwise, use localhost, 127.0.0.1, or a chosen hostname, following these steps:

-    - Edit the `/etc/hosts` file in Linux or macOS adding this line:
+    1. For Linux and macOS, edit `/etc/hosts` and add:
        ```
        127.0.0.1 your-website.com www.your-website.com
        ```
-       If you use Windows you need to add this line into the file `C:\Windows\System32\drivers\etc`
+    2. On Windows, add the above line to `C:\Windows\System32\drivers\etc`

- - To handle the static and media files, you need to put in `base.py` file, that is the base settings file that contains the settings that are common for the production and development environments, the `STATIC_URL`, `STATIC_ROOT`, `MEDIA_URL`, and `MEDIA_ROOT` settings:
+ - In the `base.py` file, which houses the common settings for production and development environments, define settings for static and media files:
       ```
       STATIC_URL = 'static/'
       STATIC_ROOT = os.path.join(BASE_DIR, 'static')